 8a The drunkards are to lament but so are the virgins, the more honorable people in Israel.
+The locust plague brought such desolation that Joel likened Judah to a young bride who has been suddenly widowed.
 These judgments will affect all people, young and old, rich and poor, sinner and saint.
 None will escape.
 You can be sure that when the Antichrist starts his genocide program against Israel after the Abomination of Desolation, he will spare none among the Jews.
 God will often work this was, as sometimes the godly must suffer along with the unrighteous, as they dwell together.
 God's people were affected by wars, economic depressions and natural disasters along with the wicked.

-1:9 The meat offering^a and the drink offering^b is cut off from the house of the LORD ; the priests, the LORD's ministers, mourn.^c
+1:9 The meat offering^a and the drink offering^b is cut off from the house of the LORD; the priests, the LORD's ministers, mourn.^c